Lubbock Water Quality at a Glance

 • No outdoor watering between 10 a.m. and 6 p.m. to reduce evaporation losses

-• Prohibition of water waste including runoff onto streets, sidewalks, or other impermeable surfaces
+• Prohibition on water runoff onto streets, sidewalks, or other impermeable surfaces

 Quality News About Your Water